What OCSA Certification Confirms

 Certified operators must demonstrate:

-• Clear and accurate prize descriptions
+• clear and accurate prize descriptions

-• Transparent ticket information and odds
+• transparent ticket pricing and odds

-• Correct management of all free-entry routes
+• correct management of free-entry routes

-• Secure and responsible handling of payments
+• responsible handling of payments

-• Clear and accessible terms and conditions
+• clear and accessible terms and conditions

-• Transparent draw mechanisms
+• transparent draw mechanisms

-• Basic anti-fraud and anti-manipulation safeguards
+• baseline anti-fraud and integrity safeguards

 Who this level is for:

-All operators entering the OCSA framework.
+All operators entering the OCSA certification framework.

 Badge entitlement:

-• OCSA Certified
+OCSA Certified

 Level 2 — OCSA Silver

-Additional requirements include:
+Additional expectations include:

-• Verified prize ownership and documentation
+• verified prize ownership and documentation

-• Strengthened anti-fraud and integrity controls
+• strengthened anti-fraud and integrity controls

-• Comprehensive complaint-handling procedures
+• comprehensive complaint-handling processes

-• Stronger player-protection measures
+• enhanced participant-protection measures

-• Evidence of honest, non-manipulative marketing
+• evidence of fair, non-manipulative marketing

 • proactive customer support